 This fifth phase is all about furthering your reach and volume.
 It takes time to produce quality content your audience is sure to love, which is why it’s more than okay to experiment here.

-One of my favorite quotes from Alex regarding this phase?
+One of our favorite quotes from Alex regarding this phase?

 “The more you give, the more you grow.
 The more you take, the more you shrink.”

 If you’re focused on growing your brand, giving back to your audience is vital.
 Whether this is in the form of education or entertainment, you must consider what your audience is looking for from you.
 Only then can you create content that makes them stop and pay attention.

 Pro Tip: Always include calls to action (CTAs) inside your content.
 Having an excellent offer or initiative is one thing, but if your ideal clients don’t know how to get there, they’ll never work with you.
 Serve as their guide and use CTAs to help them reach their desired result.